About Introduction to Psychology . . . . .

 I REQUIRE that you have the BOTH the text and study guide for Karen Huffman’s 10th edition of Psychology in Action.
 You’ll be able to increase your weekly quiz grades by 10% overall for study guide completion.

 In order to provide you the best resources at the lowest cost, I have ordered the Looseleaf editions (not bound & comes three hole punched).
 The ISBN is 9781118291351

-2) BLACKBOARD SITE AVAILABILITY The blackboard site will be available to you on Friday, January 10th.
+2) BLACKBOARD SITE AVAILABILITY The blackboard site will be available to you by Sunday, May 18th.
 You will know it is has been released because I will send you an email from Bb with further orientation information.
-A mandatory orientation quiz is due by the following late Thursday evening on January 16th, if you do not complete the multiple-take orientation quiz with a perfect score you will be dropped.
-The URL for the course is https://learn.palomar.edu
+A mandatory orientation quiz is due by the end of the first day of class, May 19th.
+If you do not complete the multiple-take orientation quiz with a perfect score you will be dropped.
+The URL for the course is https://palomar.blackboard.com/

 3) EMAIL COMMUNICATION I communicate with you via announcements posted in the site which I also send directly to your email.
 But you MUST check that email at least once a day!!
 Please be sure your “preferred” email in e-services is the one you actually will check.
 I cannot do this for you, please determine today if it is correct.